Orphean adj. 1. Of Orpheus.

 Softly floating through the air,

-Hearts bound by the tune.
+Hearts bound with the tune.